 We spend our final night at The Last Resort in Karamea.
-We have a celebratory dinner and get to experience real West Coast hospitality.
+We have a celebratory dinner (own cost) and get to experience real West Coast hospitality.

 The restaurant has excellent regional cuisine, including their famous whitebait (a New Zealand native fish) patties.

 This is a fun night of relaxation and laughter, full of camaraderie after spending five adventurous days together!

 Return to Motueka or Nelson

 On the morning of day 6 we will leave Karamea in our own transport at approx. 9 to 10:00am for the 5 1/2 hour scenic drive to Motueka or Nelson.
 This route will take you down the Northern West Coast to Westport, then through the picturesque Buller Gorge.
-We will be stopping en route at Murchison for a light lunch.
+We will be stopping en route at Murchison for lunch.
 Arrival time in Nelson will be approx. 3 to 3:30pm, so it is advisable not to book a flight out of Nelson until after 4:30pm in the event of unforeseen circumstances delaying our return.

 Any excess luggage left behind in Motueka whilst you are on the track, will be awaiting you at the Karamea Hotel, where we finish the walk.